gverploeg/Recommender-Case-Study/miniquiz.md

+This morning we will have a little fun exercise around web scraping to refresh your memory!
 Scrape [this](http://www.snackdata.com) site and use it's data to answer the following questions (using mongoDB queries):

 1. Create a record in mongoDB for each snack containing the following:
     * Name